Trump blitzes Biden in high-stakes showdown

-A combative President Trump attacked Democratic nominee Joseph R. Biden instantly in their first presidential debate on Tuesday night, accusing the former vice president of seeking to socialize health care and goading the Democrat into calling him a “liar” within minutes of the start of their high-stakes confrontation.
+A combative President Trump attacked Democratic nominee Joseph R. Biden instantly in their first presidential debate Tuesday night, accusing the former vice president of seeking to socialize health care and goading the Democrat into calling him a “liar” within minutes of the start of their high-stakes confrontation.

-“You’re going to extinguish 180 million people with private health care,” the president told Mr. Biden during an opening discussion of their health-care plans.
+“You’re going to extinguish 180 million people with private health care,” the president told Mr. Biden during an opening discussion of their health care plans.
 “Your party wants to go socialist.
-They’re going to dominate you, Joe, you know that.”
+They’re going to dominate you, Joe.
+You know that.”

 Mr. Biden replied hotly, “That’s very simply not true.
 I am the Democratic Party right now.”